 Students work with peer tutors in small groups of 4 – 6 students, who are all in the same course and have the same professor.
-Groups meet two times weekly, throughout the semester.
+Groups meet two times weekly, every week throughout the semester.

 Tutoring sessions are held Monday -Thursday, during the day or evening or Fridays during the day and are conducted in classrooms on campus.

 Course material is not “re-taught” to students in the traditional sense.
 Instead, tutors use the course material to develop learning strategies and other hands-on activities that require students to work and manipulate the subject matter.
 As a result, students develop effective strategies and critical thinking skills.